Lotsa Helping Hands

 Havurah's Lotsa Helping Hands network is coordinated by Adele Thompson and Janice Kettler.

-Lotsa Helping Hands is an online scheduling system that enables Havurah members to sign up for tasks to help other members going through challenging times.
+Lotsa Helping Hands uses an online scheduling system that enables Havurah members to sign up for tasks to help other members going through challenging times.
 Tasks could include making and delivering meals, making home visits, and more.

 A coordinator confers with the member requesting help and posts the important details on the Lotsa Helping Hands calendar.
 The network of volunteers receive an email alerting them to new requests.
 They can easily go to the Lotsa Helping Hands website to check the calendar, see what is needed, and sign up for individual tasks.
 Regular reminders are sent to volunteers who sign up, so no one forgets their commitments.